stella-project/stella-project.github.io/content/post/2024-08-14-Demo-Tutorial.md

 The STELLA Search interface will now be available at [localhost:8888](http://localhost:8888).

 ### Pull an Experimental System
 Finally we clone the STELLA template for an experimental system.
-This system can be used as a startingpoint to implement your experimental systems into the STELLA infrastructure.
+This system can be used as a starting point to implement your experimental systems into the STELLA infrastructure.
+However, for this demo, cloning the template is not necessary.

 ```bash
 git clone https://github.com/stella-project/stella-micro-template